 The F1 and F2 Bernedoodles are most likely to have a wavy coat.
 However, it’s never guaranteed which type of coat your Doodle gets.
 It also depends on what genes are more dominant.

-Top 8 Bernedoodle Haircuts
+Top Bernedoodle Haircuts (With Pics!)

 To inspire your next grooming session, here are the most popular Bernedoodle haircuts.
 However, don’t be tempted to choose a Bernedoodle grooming cut just based on which look you prefer the most.
 Keep in mind other factors like your dog’s coat type, your lifestyle, and climate you live in.